 A lot of traditional recipes you may see tend to use Asian pear in their recipes.
 Today, we are sharing a super easy and more simplified bulgogi recipe with you.
 It can be hard to find Asian pears, especially when they are not in season.
 We use thinly sliced ribeye for this recipe due to its tenderness and fat content.
 However, sirloin and brisket are also popular cuts to use in bulgogi recipes.
 You should be able to find all of the ingredients needed for our Korean beef bulgogi recipe easily at the grocery store or Asian markets at any time of the year.

 Thinly sliced beef

-Having thinly sliced beef is one of the most important components in making great bulgogi.
-You can slice the meat thinly yourself at home.
-If you decide to slice it yourself, many people suggest freezing the beef and then letting it half-thaw to make it easier to slice.
+Thinly sliced beef is one of the most important components in making great bulgogi.
+It is possible for you to slice the meat thinly yourself at home too.
+If you decide to slice it yourself, many suggest freezing the beef for only about 20 minutes to make it easier to slice.
+You don’t want it completely frozen, you just want it frozen enough so that the knife can glide through a firmer, almost frozen piece of meat.
 However, it is even easier to have the grocery store, or butcher slice the meat for you.
 Many bigger grocery stores will happily slice it for you.
 We have asked Kroger’s meat counter to slice the ribeye paper-thin for us and most are happy to help.
-If you have a locally-owned Asian market or Korean supermarket nearby like an H Mart, they also usually have pre-sliced beef.
+If you have a locally-owned Asian market or Korean supermarket nearby like an H Mart, they also usually have pre-sliced beef frozen and ready to go.

 As you would probably expect, we recommend serving this delicious beef bulgogi with freshly steamed white rice.
 Traditionally, beef bulgogi is served accompanied by a variety of different side dishes (banchan).
 Try one, any or all of these great side dish (banchan) recipes that would go great with this beef bulgogi:

 - Easy Napa Cabbage Korean Kimchi (Cut-Up Kimchi)